 - Discuss St. Matthew's call from Christ "Follow me" with your children and how we are all called to belong to the family of God.

-- Visit this website for more information about St. Matthew.
+- CatholicSaints.info for more information about St. Matthew.

 - Watch this video about St. Matthew.

-- Pray for people who work for financial institutions.
+- Pray for those who work for financial institutions.

-- Make Silver Dollar Pancakes, you can use this recipe on Catholic Cuisine's website or one of the suggestions we offer under recipes.
+- Make Silver Dollar Pancakes in honor of St. Matthew.
+Use this recipe on Catholic Cuisine's website or one of the suggestions Catholic Culture offers under recipes.